COLOR THEORY

 Let’s start by looking at a little of the science behind color.

-As strange as it might seem, visible light - and by extension, all color - is only a fraction of what is called the Electromagnetic Spectrum.
+As strange as it might seem, visible light - and by extension, all color - is only a relatively small fraction of what is called the Electromagnetic Spectrum.
 This spectrum of radiation also includes radio waves, microwaves, infrared, gamma rays, and more.
 If it makes it any easier to understand, you might think of light as just another type of ‘electromagnetic radiation’.

 Visible light is spread along the electromagnetic spectrum in the same order that we visualize a rainbow - red, orange, yellow, green, blue, indigo, violet.